 5-2-94 - 12-20-06

 My heart puppy from our very first litter - it was so difficult to part with you - perhaps it would have been impossible to send you so far, except that I knew you were going to Dawn.
 We had talked endlessly on the phone for over a year before this very special letter was born and became best friends though we were miles apart.
 My greatest joy was visiting several years ago and seeing what a happy, friendly girl you became.
 You mothered kittens and children, enjoyed acres to hunt on and more love than any dog could ask for.
-It breaks my heart to say goodbye, but I know you'll enjoy your visit with Mom Penny & Dad Homer at the rainbow bridge until we meet again.
+It breaks my heart to say goodbye, but I know you'll enjoy your visit with Mom Penny and Dad Homer at the rainbow bridge until we meet again.
 She was suffering from many things, and the vet said she had an enlarged heart - no surprise there - Tova was ALL heart~~~~Goodbye, sweet Tova.

 roses bar